-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 Quick - name some British beverages.
 There's a pint of ale, cup of tea, but don't forget London dry gin.
 At one time it really did come from London, and during the gin craze of the 18th century the city's back streets were filled with people making it and guzzling it.
 Nowadays, most gin is produced by large distilleries outside the capital.
 But a small band of enthusiasts are bringing the gin industry back to London, as Katie Bilboa reports.

 KATIE BILBOA: Inside their garage-cum-workshop sits their master distiller, Jared Brown.

 BILBOA: Brown moved to the U.K. with his British wife after learning to distill gin back in Idaho.
 He's just finished writing a history of alcohol.

-Mr. BROWN: In the 1700s, one out of every four habitable structures in Greater London housed a gin still, and a lot of them were not making good gin.
+BROWN: In the 1700s, one out of every four habitable structures in Greater London housed a gin still, and a lot of them were not making good gin.
 Some were making fabulous gin, but others - small pubs - were shoveling sawdust off the floor at the end of the night into the still, and that was killing quite a few people.

 BILBOA: So when Sipsmith said they wanted to make high quality gin commercially but on a very small scale, Brown says the bureaucracy was thrown into confusion.

-Mr. BROWN: It was not a matter of people saying that it couldn't be done, just people saying that it hadn't been done, and they had no idea how to go about doing it.
+BROWN: It was not a matter of people saying that it couldn't be done, just people saying that it hadn't been done, and they had no idea how to go about doing it.

 BILBOA: On dark wooden shelves nearby sit big glass jars of exotic botanicals.
 These are the natural ingredients - such as juniper, licorice root and cassia bark - that are added during the distillation process to give the gin a specific flavor.

-Mr. GALSWORTHY: This is a Macedonian coriander - using one's thumb to grind it in, and then putting your nose into it again.
+GALSWORTHY: This is a Macedonian coriander - using one's thumb to grind it in, and then putting your nose into it again.
 There's a wonderful bit of lavender, there's pineapple almost too; there's citrus in abundance, mint, and some tropical fruits.
 I mean, ah, it's such glorious...

 BILBOA: They only have an 80-gallon capacity, but Sipsmith already have some pretty exclusive customers, including Harrods and the Dorchester Hotel.
 It's also sold at the local corner shop, and Jared Brown says the neighbors often pop in to show friends their community distillery.

-Mr. BROWN: If I leave this world with people drinking better than when I came in, I'll die a happy man.
+BROWN: If I leave this world with people drinking better than when I came in, I'll die a happy man.

 BILBOA: Katie Bilboa, NPR News, London.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.